hzeller/timg/README.md

         -t<seconds>: Only animation or scrolling: stop after this time.
         -c<num>    : Only animation or scrolling: number of runs through a full cycle.
         -f<num>    : Only animation: number of frames to render.
+        -b<str>    : Background color to use on transparent images (default 'black').
+        -B<str>    : Checkerboard pattern color to use on transparent images (default '').
         -C         : Clear screen before showing images.
         -F         : Print filename before showing images.
         -E         : Don't hide the cursor while showing images.